Skip to main content

 • Changes to the body/body image related to medical treatment

-• Surgical interventions: mastectomy, orchiectomy, other types of amputation
+• Surgical interventions: mastectomy, orchiectomy, amputation

 • Corticosteroids: weight gain, "moon face," acne, and fat redistribution (e.g., buffalo hump), muscle wasting or thinning of the skin